kofemann/ms-nfs41-client/README.md

     users/logons. (see `PsExec` or function "su_system" in `msnfs41client.bash` how to run a process as user "SYSTEM")

-  - `nfsd_debug.exe` will run as user "SYSTEM", but will do user impersonation for each request
+  - `nfsd.exe` will run as user "SYSTEM", but will do user impersonation for each request

   - stopping the service will NOT unmount filesystems, and due to a bug a reboot is required to restart and mount any NFSv4 filesystems